 Remote aerial imaging

-AHRC Digital Transformations Programme Theme Large Grant awarded £1,979,850 – this major project led by Dr Randy Donahue (with Dr Andrew Wilson, Dr Adrian Evans and Dr Nicholas Ashton) will be working with new transformative digital recording methods and computed analysis to revolutionize 'refit analysis' for landscape, site, and artefact studies, practices that are traditionally labour intensive.
+AHRC Digital Transformations Programme Theme Large Grant awarded £1,979,850 – this major project led by Dr Andrew Wilson (with Dr Adrian Evans and Dr Nicholas Ashton) will be working with new transformative digital recording methods and computed analysis to revolutionize 'refit analysis' for landscape, site, and artefact studies, practices that are traditionally labour intensive.

 Curious Travellers is a data-mining and crowd sourced infrastructure to help with digital documentation of archaeological sites, monuments and heritage at risk.
 It provides a priority response to sites that have been destroyed or are under immediate threat from neglect, cultural vandalism, conflict and natural disasters.
 The project will initially highlight threatened or damaged sites in North Africa, including Cyrene in Libya, as well as those in Syria and the Middle East, but is open to heritage at risk around the world.